ChuckJonas/ts-force/ts-force-gen/README.md

 ```

-#### Commandline Args
+#### Command line Args

 Most args can also be passed in directly via the command line.
-Config File & args will be merged with args taking presidence.
+Config File & args will be merged with args taking precedence.

 - `--username|-u`: If specified with password, generation will attempt to use username/password flow.
 If specified without password, will attempt to retrieve token and instance url using `sfdx force:org:display` (Requires that [sfdx cli](https://developer.salesforce.com/tools/sfdxcli) is installed).
 - `--password|-p`: password to use in auth flow